pavinpp/MSc-MCM-JAX/README.md

 ## Key Features
 - **Integration with JAX Ecosystem:** The library can be easily integrated with JAX's robust ecosystem of machine learning libraries such as [Flax](https://github.com/google/flax), [Haiku](https://github.com/deepmind/dm-haiku), [Optax](https://github.com/deepmind/optax), and many more.
-- **Differentiable LBM Kernels:** gEOS-LB provides differentiable LBM kernels that can be used in differentiable physics and deep learning applications.
+- **Differentiable LBM Kernels:** JAX-LaB provides differentiable LBM kernels that can be used in differentiable physics and deep learning applications.
-- **Scalability:** gEOS-LB is capable of scaling on distributed multi-GPU systems, enabling the execution of large-scale simulations on hundreds of GPUs with billions of cells.
+- **Scalability:** JAX-LaB is capable of scaling on distributed multi-GPU systems, enabling the execution of large-scale simulations on hundreds of GPUs with billions of cells.
-- **Support for Various LBM Boundary Conditions and Kernels:** gEOS-LB supports several LBM boundary conditions and collision kernels.
+- **Support for Various LBM Boundary Conditions and Kernels:** JAX-LaB supports several LBM boundary conditions and collision kernels.
-- **Support for Multiphase, Multiphysics and Multicomponent flows**: gEOS-LB can accurately model multiphysics and multiphase flows using Shan-Chen method, simulating complex interface dynamics without tracking any interface.
+- **Support for Multiphase, Multiphysics and Multicomponent flows**: JAX-LaB can accurately model multiphysics and multiphase flows using Shan-Chen method, simulating complex interface dynamics without tracking any interface.
-- **User-Friendly Interface:** Written entirely in Python, gEOS-LB emphasizes a highly accessible interface that allows users to extend the library with ease and quickly set up and run new simulations.
+- **User-Friendly Interface:** Written entirely in Python, JAX-LaB emphasizes a highly accessible interface that allows users to extend the library with ease and quickly set up and run new simulations.
 - **Leverages JAX Array and Shardmap:** The library incorporates the new JAX array unified array type and JAX shardmap, providing users with a numpy-like interface.
 This allows users to focus solely on the semantics, leaving performance optimizations to the compiler.
-- **Platform Versatility:** The same gEOS-LB code can be executed on a variety of platforms including multi-core CPUs, single or multi-GPU systems, TPUs, and it also supports distributed runs on multi-GPU systems or TPU Pod slices.
+- **Platform Versatility:** The same JAX-LaB code can be executed on a variety of platforms including multi-core CPUs, single or multi-GPU systems, TPUs, and it also supports distributed runs on multi-GPU systems or TPU Pod slices.
-- **Visualization:** gEOS-LB provides a variety of visualization options including in-situ on GPU rendering using [PhantomGaze](https://github.com/loliverhennigh/PhantomGaze).
+- **Visualization:** JAX-LaB provides a variety of visualization options including in-situ on GPU rendering using [PhantomGaze](https://github.com/loliverhennigh/PhantomGaze).

 ## Capabilities
 ### Multiphase Flow Modeling